settorka/software-eng-monorepo/hybrid-search/v2/README.md

 #### Trade-Off Analysis

-Trade-offs are evaluated against NFRs, not against implementation preference.
-The system should make explicit which quality is being improved, which quality is being weakened, and what measurement would justify revisiting the decision.
+Trade-offs are evaluated against NFRs, not implementation preference.

 | NFR Tension | Optimize For | Trade-Off Accepted | Measurement Needed | Revisit When |
 | --- | --- | --- | --- | --- |